Quick Summary:

 Choosing between the old and new tax regime is a financial decision that requires more than just comparing tax slabs.
 The best regime for you depends on your income composition, deductions, and how you plan your finances.

-Below are the key factors to evaluate when deciding between the two, followed by the rules for switching between them.
+Below are the key factors to evaluate when deciding between the two, followed by the switching rules.

 Total Deductions and Exemptions Available